Conduct Review Process

 - The Conduct Review Process, as outlined, was not followed.

-To request an appeal, a student must submit a request in writing to Student Conduct.
+To request an appeal, a student must submit a request in writing to Community Standards and Conduct.
 The request must be submitted within 3 business days after the date of notification of the outcome of the hearing and must state clearly the basis for the appeal.
 The appeal will be reviewed upon receipt, and a decision concerning the appeal will be available within a reasonable time.
 The appeal will either be granted, remanding the case back for a new hearing, or denied.
 The decision of the appeal officer will be final.

 The student will receive a final written decision from the appeal officer, which will set forth the outcome of the appeal.